math7b/reactChapterOne/README.md

 <br>

 ## Apresentation
-The project was developed with Diego CTO from Rocketseat just to teach the basic logic of React.js
+The project was developed with Diego CTO from Rocketseat to teach how create your personal "ReactJS", how the ReactJS works and it logic with an example project going to a GitHub repo using the `useEffect` and the `useState` to get the data and list them in the view.

 <br>